Graph of groups: Fundamental group

 This definition is independent of the choice of T.

 The benefit in defining the fundamental groupoid of a graph of groups, as shown by Higgins (1976), is that it is defined independently of base point or tree.
-Also there is proved there a nice normal form for the elements of the fundamental groupoid.
+In the 1976 Higgins paper, there is also a proof establishing a normal form for the elements of the fundamental groupoid.
 This includes normal form theorems for a free product with amalgamation and for an HNN extension (Bass 1993).

 Structure theorem

 Let Γ be the fundamental group corresponding to the spanning tree T. For every vertex x and edge y, G_{x} and G_{y} can be identified with their images in Γ. It is possible to define a graph with vertices and edges the disjoint union of all coset spaces Γ/G_{x} and Γ/G_{y} respectively.
 This graph is a tree, called the universal covering tree, on which Γ acts.
 It admits the graph Y as fundamental domain.
 The graph of groups given by the stabilizer subgroups on the fundamental domain corresponds to the original graph of groups.